tidymodels/recipes/tests/testthat/_snaps/harmonic.md

     Condition
       Error in `step_harmonic()`:
       Caused by error in `prep()`:
-      ! `starting_val` must be length 1 or the same  length as the input columns
+      ! `starting_val` must be length 1 or the same length as the input columns.

 # check_name() is used